 Over the years, the Guild has continued to grow and thrive.
 We have held 21 quilt shows and shared the love of quilting in a variety of venues including decorating the Plant Museum for their first Christmas Stroll, decorating the Yacht Club and Palma Ceia Golf and Country Club for Christmas Holidays, and decorating and donating two trees for the Festival of Trees.
 We have made quilts and other items to donate to many charities as well.
 In 2001, the Guild donated quilts for the children’s room for the grand opening of the Jan Platt and Jimmie Keel libraries.
 In 2008, the Guild donated a quilt paying tribute to classic novels to the newly renovated Town and Country Library.
 Other charity projects include donations to the Salvation Army and quilts for organizations such as the Tampa Crossroads Veteran’s Assistance Center, the Linus Foundation, and Habitat for Humanity.

-The membership has grown from 25 original members to 71 current members.
+The membership has grown from 25 original members.
 In 1984, the organization was incorporated and became Quilters’ Workshop of Tampa Bay, Inc. Our Guild was chartered by the National Quilting Association in March, 1986.